 Minimizes Pressure Ulcers

-This metric indicates the percentage of long-term patients which are suffering from new or worsened pressure ulcers.
-We've found that pressure ulcers are a great indicator of quality of care.
+This statistic tells you the percent of long-term stay patients which suffered from pressure ulcers.
+We've found that pressure ulcers are a reliable barometer of quality of care.

 Minimizes Serious Falls